Getting the right home loan is a big deal

 The Lender - There are a range of different types of lenders who cater to the needs of many different borrowers.
 On Loan Market's panel of lenders, we compare the loans from the lender groups such as the Big4 Banks, Small Banks, Regional Banks, Non-Bank Lenders and Mutual Lenders.

-Your Deposit Size - Your deposit size and level of savings is an significant factor in comparing home loans.
-Your deposit size be used to calculate your Loan-to-Value (LVR) ratio which will determine if you need to pay Lenders Mortgage Insurance (LMI).
+Your Deposit Size - Your deposit size and level of savings is a significant factor in comparing home loans.
+Your deposit size will be used to calculate your Loan-to-Value (LVR) ratio which will determine if you need to pay Lenders Mortgage Insurance (LMI).
 You also need to budget for the costs involved with both purchasing a property and establishing a loan - which can cut into the size of your deposit.

 Your Borrowing Capacity - When you are shopping for a home, your borrowing capacity will help you determine how much you can spend on a house.
 Your borrowing capacity will vary from lender-to-lender and it should only be used as a rough estimate until you have a proper pre-approval done by a mortgage broker.